• broken image

 Certified Nurse-Midwives and other midwifery professionals hold the perspective that labor and birth and normal parts of reproductive physiology.
 Data on midwifery-led care can help us understand how the processes of care, which emphasize watchful waiting in the absence of pathology in pregnancy, can help achieve healthy birth outcomes like a lower Cesarean birth rate for appropriate clients.
 Midwives work in conjunction with health systems and obstetricians and may attend births in hospital, birth centers or at home.
 See our publications for past studies on midwifery care. outcomes.

-• Biomarkers / Conceptual Model:
+• OXTR Biomarkers / Conceptual Model:

 Genetic and Epigenetic Biomarkers in the development of postpartum hemorrhage and oxytocin treatment response.In this figure we show the hypotheses underlying oxytocin function variation from person to person.
 However, if we knew in advance why some may respond better than others... how could we change our practice?
 Here is a link to a recent BLOG on this topic in Communications Medicine/ Nature Community.